 The M.A. in TESL with Teacher Certification (TESL-C) program requires admission to the graduate program and to the teacher certification program.
 Students must complete a supervised teaching experience.
 Students who are offered a teaching position may elect to complete a year-long, paid internship in lieu of the semester clinical teaching experience.
 To obtain Texas Teacher Certification, an applicant must meet all educator certification requirements.
 Information on these requirements is available through the Office of Professional Preparation, Assessment and Accreditation in the College of Education and Human Development.

-The TESL-C program consists of 30 semester credit hours, plus some additional learning modules and practice teaching (see the TESL-C Degree Information Sheet on the COEHD website for additional information).
+The TESL-C program consists of 30 semester credit hours, plus some additional learning modules and practice teaching (contact the current Graduate Advisor of Record for more information).

 Total Credit Hours | 30 |